centalu11/ZombieGame/BetterZombieAI.md

 - Use **ScriptableObjects** to define detection profiles per enemy type
 - Pool raycasts if managing large enemy numbers
 - Implement **gizmos** to visualize detection zones in editor for debugging
+- Add **animation triggers and blend trees** for realistic state transitions (e.g., from idle to alerted to chase)